 Insight FDS Sensors

 The Insight FDS Sensor is a specifically designed dynamic strain sensor meant to be used in an industrial setting to monitor the health of fluid film bearings supporting rotating machinery.
 Using strain to monitor fluid film bearing health was granted a United States patent in 2017.
 Using strain measured on a fluid film bearing in order to diagnose common machinery faults, such as unbalance and misalignment, was granted a United States patent in 2020.
-Pioneer Engineering is the assignee on both patents.
+Red Wolf Reliability is the assignee on both patents.

 There are a large number of strain sensors available on the market including metal foil gauges, piezo-resistive strain sensors, piezo-electric strain sensors, and optical strain sensors.
 The aforementioned patents cover all types of strain sensors.
 All can be dynamically sampled in order to give signals useful for machinery analysis.
 However, the metal foil and piezo-resistive sensors require an intricate installation including electrically balancing a wheatstone bridge.
 The FDS sensor is a piezo-electric strain sensor which does not require this complicated installation.